hyperledger-archives/indy-client/getting-started.md

 She can use it when she applies for her loan, in much the same way that she used her transcript when applying for a job.

-There is a disadvantage in this approach to data sharing, though--it may disclose more data than what is strictly necessary.
-If all Alice needs to do is provide proof of employment, this can be done with an anonymous credential instead.
-Anonymous credentials may prove certain predicates without disclosing actual values (e.g., Alice is employed full-time, with a salary greater than X--but how much her salary is, and what her hire date is, remain hidden).
+There is a disadvantage in this approach to data sharing though, -- it may disclose more data than what is strictly necessary.
+If all Alice needs to do is provide proof of employment, this can be done with an **anonymous credential** instead.
+Anonymous credentials may prove certain predicates without disclosing actual values (e.g., Alice is employed full-time, with a salary greater than X, along with her hire date, but her actually salary remains hidden).
 A compound proof can be created, drawing from claims from both Faber College and Acme Corp, that discloses only what is necessary.

 Alice now loads Thrift Bank's loan application link:
 ```